Council Member Area

 Information will be requested on appointment and members will be asked annually to confirm or amend the details held.
 Throughout the year, members should advise the Chair of Council and the University Secretary of any changes to their details.

 New Council Members

 The option to 'buddy' with an experienced member is available on request.

 At the end of the first year of appointment, the Chair invites members to discuss and reflect on their contribution to Council and the support provided.

 Council meetings are held around 6-7 times a year and meeting dates are published in advance.
 On the evening before the formal meeting there is generally a pre-Council presentation/discussion on a particular topic(s) from 5pm followed by drinks and dinner from 7pm.
 In advance of each meeting date, members will be emailed to confirm attandance at each event plus accommodation and transport requirements as appropriate.
-Meeting papers are issued* a week in advance of the meeting.
+Meeting papers are available on Meeting Squared a week in advance of the meeting.

 Some documents contain sensitive information and are closed under Sections 36 and 43 of the Freedom of Information Act 2000.
 At this stage all documents are being circulated for the confidential use of members.
 Please take appropriate steps to ensure that the documents are kept securely on any devices or in paper copy.